-4.6.4 Crashes and coverage.
+4.6.4 Crashes and Coverage.
 To answer RQ3, for each SUT, we recorded the total branch coverage achieved by every tool on a 24 h run.
 The results are shown in Figure 3.
 Overall, we see that the total coverage achieved on average is small.
 This is partly because the codebases of SUTs include unreachable code, but mainly because our test drivers and generators do not target semantic analysis code.
-G+M covers more branches in PY-LUA-PARSER and FAST-XML-PARSER.
+G+M covers more branches in Py-lua-parser and Fast-xml-parser.
 These programs are purely parsing programs.
 As a result, G+M is sufficiently capable of covering significant portions of parser code, and error handling code as well.
-In contrast, GMUTATOR has a slight advantage in LUAC, LUAJIT, SIMDJSON, and LIBXML2.
-This is because GMUTATOR generates both well-formed and malformed inputs.
-Subsequently, GMUTATOR covers more core functionality code than G+M.
+In contrast, Gmutator has a slight advantage in Luac, LuaJIT, Simdjson, and Libxml2.
+This is because Gmutator generates both well-formed and malformed inputs.
+Subsequently, Gmutator covers more error handling code (at the parsing stage) than Grammarinator, and more core functionality code than G+M.

 G+M found a crash in cJSON.
-Re-running the crash-inducing input with a version of cJSON compiled with AddressSanitizer [46] revealed that this was due to a heap buffer overflow when reading strings with unbalanced double quotation marks, such as """ .
+Re-running the crash-inducing input with a version of cJSON compiled with AddressSanitizer [46] revealed that this was due to a heap buffer overflow when reading strings with unbalanced double quotation marks, such as """ ...
 Because our fuzzing campaign was conducted without the use of sanitisers, GMUTATOR happened not to trigger this crash.
 However, we confirmed that GMUTATOR did generate inputs that reveal this problem when AddressSanitizer is enabled.
 We did not report this bug, since it is no longer present in the latest version of cJSON.

-Figure 3 shows that there are overall differences between the code coverage achieved by GMU-TATOR and G+M on the SUTs used in our study, including cases where GMUTATOR is the overall winner (e.g. LUAJIT) and cases where G+M is the overall winner (e.g. PY-LUA-PARSER).
+Figure 3 shows that there are overall differences between the code coverage achieved by GMUTATOR and G+M on the SUTs used in our study, including cases where GMUTATOR is the overall winner (e.g., LuaJIT) and cases where G+M is the overall winner (e.g., PY-Lua-parser).
 However, these results do not indicate the extent to which the tools complement one another with respect to the coverage that they achieve.
 In relation to complementarity, Table 4 reports differential coverage for GMUTATOR and G+M.

-The table shows that the tools almost always complement one another to some extent, and that for some SUTs one tool achieves substantial additional coverage compared with the other (e.g. GMUTATOR markedly outperforms G+M on LUAJIT and LIBXML2, while the converse is true for
+The table shows that the tools almost always complement one another to some extent, and that for some SUTs one tool achieves substantial additional coverage compared with the other (e.g., GMUTATOR markedly outperforms G+M on LuaJIT and Libxml2, while the converse is true for Aria2 and Curl).
+Gmutator is the overall winner with respect to the "uniquely-covered lines" metric, in that it achieves more uniquely-covered lines than G+M for more SUTs.

-Tool 050 PARSON SIMPISON LUAC LEANT PYIL ARIAZ CURL WGET FAST-XML LIBENTER PUGIEN
+Tool dso r PARSON SIMIJSON TUAC LIAJI PATILA ARIAL CURL WGET FAST-AMI LIBANIZ PUGIKNU

 GMUTATOR 10 4 116 79 131 7 0 5 3 1 183 8

 G+M 6 1 33 20 22 16 58 192 9 16 88 2

 Table 4.
-Differential line coverage between G+M and GMUTATOR.
+Differential Line Coverage between G+M and GMUTATOR

 The highest value for each SUT is in bold.